Heterobasidion Root Disease

 Last updated

-Heterobasidion root rot affects conifers across Western Washington, particularly spruce, fir, hemlock, and lodgepole pine.
+Heterobasidion root rot affects conifers in cool, moist forests, particularly spruce, fir, hemlock, and lodgepole pine.
 Infected trees show gradual decline as the fungus colonizes the root system and lower trunk, slowly girdling the tree and cutting off water and nutrient movement.
 Infection spreads through root contact between trees and through spores that land on freshly cut stump surfaces, making harvest timing and site conditions critical factors in disease development.

 This disease takes years to kill a tree, making early detection difficult in ornamental settings.
 The practical impact concentrates in forestry and dense conifer plantings where tree-to-tree contact creates highways for fungal spread.
 Minimizing fresh wounds, avoiding harvest during spore release seasons, and spacing trees to prevent root grafting reduce risk; once infection occurs in a stand, management options are limited.